scrapy/itemadapter/README.md

 Abstract Base Class for adapters.
-An adapter that handles a specific type of item must inherit from this class and implement the abstract methods defined on it. `AdapterInterface` inherits from [`collections.abc.MutableMapping`](https://docs.python.org/3/library/collections.abc.html#collections.abc.MutableMapping), so all methods from the `MutableMapping` class must be implemented as well.
+An adapter that handles a specific type of item must inherit from this class and implement the abstract methods defined on it. `AdapterInterface` inherits from [`collections.abc.MutableMapping`](https://docs.python.org/3/library/collections.abc.html#collections.abc.MutableMapping), so all methods from the `MutableMapping` interface must be implemented as well.

 * _class method `is_item(cls, item: Any) -> bool`_